openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 75: Input 3 status off delay

 Switching reaction time off delay for I3
-**See parameter 71 (valid for I2 instead of I1)**
-This  parameter  has  influence  only  when  the  condense sensor functionality is selected by the parameter no13.
+<p&gt<strong&gtSee parameter 71 (valid for I2 instead of I1)</strong&gt<br /&gtThis  parameter  has  influence  only  when  the  condense sensor functionality is selected by the parameter no13.</p&gt
 Values in the range 0 to 32000 may be set.

 The manufacturer defined default value is ```0```.